dinhthehuy/Spacify-Hotel-booking-app-prototype/README.md

 ### Executing program
-* Import the folder HCIPrototypWS23
+* Import folder HCIPrototypWS23
-* Sync gradle build configuration
+* Wait for Gradle to sync
 * Run the app

 ## Contributors